TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

         :type: bool
         :Default: true

-        ..  versionadded:: 12.0
-            Before TYPO3 v12.0 all translations are taken into account when parsing XLF files.
-As of TYPO3 v12.0, only approved translations are available by default.

         The attribute :xml:`approved` of the :ref:`XLIFF <xliff>` standard is respected by TYPO3 since version 12.0 when parsing XLF files.
 This attribute can either have the value :xml:`yes` or :xml:`no` and indicates whether the